coatespt/cursor-twitter/SESSION_NOTES.md

 - "Start and internet business"

 # TTD and Direction
+Dont implement anything--I want to understand a problem.
+The log says that the analytics thread is lagging far behind and it's causing problems.
+Eventually it starts causing the 3pk's to not be found, and the busyword processor queues to get too full, etc.  Yet it seems to be spitting out batches at a rapid clip.  we need to figure this out.      time=2025-09-09T16:36:55.309-04:00 level=WARN msg="Analytics thread lag detected" global_batch=386 completed_batch=0 lag=386 threshold=2 tweet_count=7880055

+I think what is happening that the

 We recently:
 - Fixed the premature EOF issue by replacing the custom JSON parsing with Go's standard json.Decoder
 - Added the Jaccard similarity config option for using busy words only vs. all tokens